unartig/sepsis_osc/typst/main_thesis.typ

 === Cellular Origins <sec:cell>
 Human organ tissue can be differentiated into two broad cell-families called _parenchymal_ and _stroma_ which are separated by a thin, specialized boundary layer known as the _basal lamina_.

-The parenchymal cells perform the primary physiological functions of an organ, with every organ hosting distinct parenchymal cells @VanHara2020Guide.
+The parenchymal cells perform the primary physiological functions of an organ, with every organ hosting distinct parenchymal cells @VanHara2020Guide#todo[correct source].

 Everything not providing organ-specific functionalities forms the stroma, that includes the structural or connective tissue, blood vessels and nerves.
 The stroma not only contributes to the tissues structure, but it also actively participates in biochemical signaling and immune regulation.